Duy Le, PhD

 “Simple linear iterative clustering based low-cost pseudo-LiDAR for 3D object detection in autonomous driving”, Multimedia Tools and Applications, 2023.

-4. Haptic Hand Exoskeleton for Force Feedback
+4. Haptic Hand Exoskeleton for Virtual Reality Applications

-Keywords: Robotics, haptics, mechatronics
+Keywords: Robotics, haptics, mechatronics, human-machine interaction

 Publications: